USERRA

 If you are a current or former member of the military or U.S. Public Health Service and have experienced discrimination at work because of your service, reach out to The Law Firm of Morgan Rooks.
 Our attorneys are experienced and skilled legal advocates for people like you.
 We can help you seek legal remedies such as reinstatement, back pay, benefits, and more.

-Reach out to us online today and ask how you can arrange a free initial consultation with us.
+Reach out to us online today and ask how you can arrange a free initial consultation with our USERRA lawyers in New Jersey.
 We work on a contingency fee basis, which means you pay nothing unless we win your case.

 Contact Us for a Free Consultation